harrycresswell/harry/content/writing/de-googling.md

 ### Google Search Console

 It seems unwise to neglect Search Console given the popularity of Google Search.
-But, as far as I’m aware there’s no obvious replacement.
+And as far as I’m aware there’s no obvious replacement.

 Before closing my G-Suite/Workspace account, I decided to move the sites I manage over to my personal Gmail account.
 I guess this is the best solution for now.

 ### YouTube

 I’m a big fan of YouTube, and can’t see myself quitting anytime soon.
-Some of the best content creators post videos on YouTube, so it’s a big one to give up.
+Some of the best content creators post videos on YouTube, so it’s a difficult one to give up.

 For now, I’ve resubscribed to the subscriptions I still follow from my personal Gmail account.
 Same as I did for my Search Console accounts.

-I did the same thing with playlists, which took a while, as I’ve built up quite a few playlists over the years.
-YouTube is still one of the best places to find old music, that you can’t find anywhere else.
+I did a similar thing for playlists.
+It took a while, as I’ve created loads over the years.
+Most of which are music.
+YouTube is the best places to find all the old music I listened to as a kid.
+The stuff you can’t find anywhere else.

 ## Final thoughts